DNAcastigator/Chromatin-Dynamics-as-a-Precursor-to-Genetic-Evolution-in-Heliconius-erato-Speciation/README.md

 ### Extra analysis
 Other analyses you may find interesting concern the identification of gene-wise Fst signal in the Fst data calculated in windows of 1k.-> [noise vs signal for fst](https://github.com/DNAcastigator/summer-project/blob/main/signal%20vs%20noise%20Fst.md)

+For the populations' evolution simulations with SLiM you can go [here](https://github.com/DNAcastigator/Chromatin-Dynamics-as-a-Precursor-to-Genetic-Evolution-in-Heliconius-erato-Speciation/blob/main/pop-simulations.md)